hpcleuven/VscDocumentation/source/access/getting_access.rst

 accessible.

-Your VSC account gives you access to most of the VSC Tier-2 infrastructure, though for some more specialised hardware you may have to ask access separately.
+Your VSC account gives you access to most of the VSC Tier-2 infrastructure, though for some more specialized hardware you may have to ask access separately.
-The rationale is that  we want to ensure that that specialised (usually rather expensive) hardware is used efficiently for the type of applications it was purchased for.
+The rationale is that  we want to ensure that that specialized (usually rather expensive) hardware is used efficiently for the type of applications it was purchased for.
 Contact your `local VSC coordinator <get in touch_>`_ to arrange access when required.